Toxic-Sabbir/Tiktok-api/README.md

 ### `⚙️` Setup
 - Star this project or else it wont work
-- Run the following command in CMD: `pip install requests`
+- Run the following command in CMD: `pip install requests Terminalia`
 ***

 ### `🤝` Contributing